Orléans–Montauban railway

 The railway from Orléans to Montauban is an important French 544-kilometre long railway line, that connects Orléans and northern France to Montauban and southern France via Limoges.
 The railway was opened in several stages between 1847 and 1893, when the section from Limoges to Brive-la-Gaillarde was finished.

 Route

 The Orléans–Montauban railway leaves the Les Aubrais station, entering its terminus Montauban-Ville-Bourbon station after a total length of 544 km.

+By extension, the route from Paris via Orléans and Limoges to Toulouse, a length of over 700 km, is known by the initialism POLT.

 Main stations

 The main stations on the Orléans–Montauban railway are: